The country

 The humanitarian situation

-Torrential rains in the 2023 Deyr rainy season (October to December), due in part to the El NiΓ±o phenomenon, caused flash floods and massive flooding, affecting some 2.5 million people.
+Torrential rains in the 2023 Deyr rainy season, due in part to the El Niño phenomenon, caused flash floods and massive flooding, affecting some 2.5 million people.
 More than 1.2 million men, women and children were displaced from their homes.
 The heavy flooding caused by the Deyr rainy season was the worst witnessed in decades.

 Reduced donor funding has forced humanitarian agencies in Somalia to scale back or close critical programs, drastically reducing life-saving operations and putting millions of lives at risk.
 Food assistance has been slashed, health facilities are closing, and water and sanitation services are dwindling.

 Humanitarian organizations report that aid shortages are taking a growing toll on Somalia's most vulnerable people by leaving them without access to vital healthcare, nutritional support, and safe water.
+Currently, over 200 health facilities are either non-functional or closed, and mobile health teams have been disbanded, affecting hundreds of thousands of people.
 Brutal funding cuts are devastating for severely malnourished children who have lost or will soon lose access to lifesaving treatment.

-In 2025, an estimated one-third of the population - about 6 million people - are expected to require humanitarian assistance, while 9.1 million Somalis out of a population of 19.3 million are affected by the ongoing humanitarian crisis.
-The 2025 US$1.42 billion humanitarian appeal for Somalia, which aims to provide critical assistance to nearly 4.6 million of the most vulnerable people, is only 16 percent funded, with less than US$222 million received, as of July 2025.
+In 2025, an estimated one-third of the population - about 6 million people - require humanitarian assistance, while 9.1 million Somalis out of a population of 19.3 million are affected by the ongoing humanitarian crisis.
+The 2025 US$1.42 billion humanitarian appeal for Somalia, which aims to provide critical assistance to nearly 4.6 million of the most vulnerable people, is only 24 percent funded, with some with $318 million received, as of November 2025.

 In response to new funding constraints, humanitarian agencies in Somalia have reprioritized their efforts.
 The revised plan targets 1.3 million people, a 72 percent reduction from the initial 2025 target of 4.6 million.
 The reprioritized plan requires $367 million, a 74 percent decrease from the original request of $1.42 billion.
 However, aid agencies warn that the reduction in targets does not reflect a reduction in needs.